September 30, 2013

 For information on felony charges and sentences on a state-by-state basis, see Classification of Crimes: Felonies & Misdemeanors.

 If you or someone you know is a victim of incest or another sex crime, there is free and confidential help available to you.
 You can contact organizations like the Rape, Abuse & Incest National Network (RAINN) for online help and local resources.
-(When looking for help, remember to consider how private your computer, Internet, and phone use are and whether there's anything you can and should do to prevent others from monitoring them.)
+(When looking for help, remember to consider how private your computer, Internet, and phone use are.
+Consider whether there's anything you can and should do to prevent someone else from learning that you’re doing research or seeking help.
+Some victims, for instance, might use the same computer as the abuser or might have a phone plan that allows the abuser to see the calls they make and receive.)

 If you are facing an incest charge, consider consulting with an experienced criminal defense attorney who regularly practices in your area.
 A lawyer can evaluate the strength of the prosecution’s case against you, help develop any defenses that might apply to your case, and will know how local prosecutors and judges typically handle cases like yours.